 9. Name the manager(s) or members and their addresses

 You need to provide your name and address as an LLC member.
-If you have checked the manager box, then you need to provide the name of the manager and his/her address instead.
+Click add an individual and provide the name and of address of the member/manager.

-Processing lead times vary, but in general, it takes several weeks to get your LLC certificate back from the Secretary of State’s office.
+Processing lead times vary, but in general, it takes several weeks to get your corporation certificate back from the secretary of state’s office.